Caution: Caveman Cooking

 Serve with your favorite Asian dipping sauce.
 These were served these with a spicy Plum Sauce – just 4 tablespoons of store-bought Plum Sauce combined with a heaping teaspoon of Ground Chili Sauce.

-HINT #2: You can serve this or an appetizer, or plate with some Asian noodles to make it part of your main course.
+HINT #2: You can serve this as an appetizer, or plate with some Asian noodles to make it part of your main course.

 Prep Time = 20 minutes